mavryk-network/taquito/website/versioned_docs/version-19.1.0/contract-test-collection.md

 # Lambda Contracts

 Taquito internally contains a list of lambda contracts.
-Thus, there is no need to deploy a lambda contract if you are using Mainnet, Ghostnet or another testnet.
+Thus, there is no need to deploy a lambda contract if you are using Mainnet, Basenet or another testnet.
 Taquito will detect the current network and use the appropriate lambda contract.

 Lambda views are introduced in [Tzip4](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-4/tzip-4.md#view-entrypoints).